 Dental bridges allow you to fill in gaps in your mouth created by missing teeth.

 There are many reasons that you may be missing one or more teeth right now.
 If you have a gap due to missing teeth, it is important to act quickly.
 Missing teeth allow your other teeth to shift, which can throw off your bite.
 You are also at increased risk for periodontal disease, and your jaw can begin losing bone mass.
 It could also affect your speech and impact your ability to eat and digest food.
-Here at the dental office of Michael S. Spangler, DDS, PA, located in Winston-Salem, North Carolina, we don’t want you to live with missing teeth.
-We offer dental bridges as a permanent fixed prosthetic to replace one or more missing teeth.
+Here at the dental office of Michael S. Spangler, DDS, PA, we don’t want you to live with missing teeth.
+We offer dental bridges to our Winston-Salem, North Carolina customers, as a permanent fixed prosthetic to replace one or more missing teeth.